clanfy/project3_WorldDominationApp/README.md

 **K**ate Manson (https://github.com/katemanson)

+-

+###Brief / MVP

-We created our own brief loosely based on the CodeClan suggested ones.
+We created our own brief loosely based on the CodeClan suggested ones -

-Our Brief / MVP was -

 - Multiplayer game based around the countries of the world map
 - Players should be able to conquer countries by a selecting country and guessing the population